Last Updated on January 10, 2021 by Nazmin Sarker

 The list of high protein foods only includes protein-rich foods that also have low fats and contain other vital nutrients.

 The top 5 highest protein foods include poultry and seafood.
 Seafood is, in general, a good protein source.
-[See details seafood]
+(See details fish munia recipe)

 Among the 25 food varieties listed on the cooked seafood chart by United States Food and Drug Administration, only oysters had less than 15 grams of proteins per every 3 ounces serving.

 There are substantial debates regarding the number of proteins that a person is required to consume in a day.